gwyntangog/LITS_data_analytics/README.md

     2. Rename the file into the year only. (i.e. "Year.xlsx").
     3. Make sure the file is in the root directory.

-Editing Functions When New Data is Added:
-    1. In app.py, under dropdown options, add the new year to the list of years.

 ## Deployment

 This website is deployed on Render at https://lits-analyst.onrender.com/ .